Act Now! NEW California requirements for Backup Power Sources!

 3. Local approvals as required

-Facilities that suspect they are not compliant may include a Proposed Remediation plan as an attachment to their Assessment.
+Facilities that suspect they are not compliant may include a proposed remediation as an attachment to their Assessment.

 1. HCAI Determination

+Don’t delay.
+The deadline to be in compliance has already passed.
+Act fast to avoid survey citations.
 Not sure where to begin?
 Let our team at TELS® Building Services help you through the process.
-Reach out for technical expertise on alternative power source options, project management support from qualification to modification or installation or regulatory guidance on the SNF Backup Power Assessment.
-Act now as equipment lead time and municipal approvals may be delayed and California is requiring construction projects complete by January 1, 2024 in order to achieve compliance.
+Reach out for technical expertise on alternative power source options, project management support from qualification to modification or installation or regulatory guidance on the SNF Alternate Sources of Power Assessment.
+Act now as equipment lead time and municipal approvals may be delayed.

 Call 888-433-3224 or fill out the request form below to begin.